istio/istio.io/content/help/ops/misc/index.md

 containers may skew significantly from the time on the host machine.
 If this is the case, when you select a very long date range in Zipkin you will see the traces appearing as much as several days too early.

-You can also confirm this problem by comparing the date inside a docker container to outside:
+You can also confirm this problem by comparing the date inside a Docker container to outside:

 {{< text bash >}}
 $ docker run --entrypoint date gcr.io/istio-testing/ubuntu-16-04-slave:latest